Compensation Planning

 Cycles Close on Time

-Structured workflows, automated reminders, and approval routing mean the cycle runs itself.
+Structured workflows, auto-reminders, and approval routing.
 No chasing managers at the deadline.

 Budget Stays on Plan

-Top-down budget controls prevent overspend at every level.
-Finance sees the same numbers HR uses, updated in real time.
+Top-down controls prevent overspend at every level.
+Finance sees the same numbers HR uses, updated live.

-Compression flags surface before approvals finalize.
-Analysts fix equity issues during the cycle, not after employees notice.
+Pay compression flags surface before approvals finalize.
+Fix equity issues during the cycle, not after.

 Manager Bias Reduced

-Merit matrix guardrails constrain discretionary increases.
-Every proposal outside the guideline requires a documented rationale.
+Merit matrix guardrails constrain discretion.
+Proposals outside the guideline require documented rationale.

-Performance ratings link directly to merit eligibility and increase ranges.
-High performers receive differentiated outcomes, not averaged ones.
+Performance ratings link directly to merit eligibility.
+High performers get differentiated outcomes.

 Audit Trail Built In

-Every proposal, approval, and override is logged with the reviewer, timestamp, and stated reason.
-Pay equity audit packages are produced on demand.
+Every proposal, approval, and override logged.
+Pay equity audit packages produced on demand.

 CompBldr Compensation Planner vs. Spreadsheet-Based Planning